ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 Length: unspecified [text/html]
 Saving to: ‘index.html’

 index.html           [ <=>                           ]  18.89K  --.-KB/s    in 0.001s

 2023-12-05 11:17:30 (22.5 MB/s) - ‘index.html’ saved [19348]

 me@mypc$ ls -l index.html
 -rw-r--r--.
 1 me me 19348 Dec  5 11:17 index.html
 me@mypc$
 ````

 The above command will download the entirety of the Internet and store it on
 your local computer.

 No, just kidding, it will download `index.html`, the HTML file that renders
-Google's frontpage, the one that is shown when visiting the
+Google's front page, the one that is shown when visiting the
-https://www.google.com URL with a web browser.
-It's a surprisingly small file,
+`https://www.google.com/` URL with a web browser.
+It's a surprisingly small
-and fun to look at.
+file, and fun to look at.

 In the same way, `wget` can download files referenced by any other URLs.
 A
 common practical way to do this is to visit the web site hosting a desired file